lizmat/articles/cases-of-UPPER-4.md

 }
 frobnicate for ^5;
 ```
+As you can see in this case each invocation of "frobnicate" will get a fresh `my $times`.
 And since the `END` phaser occurs only once in the code, it will only see the value of `$times` from the last time that "frobnicate" had been called.

 > The way initialization of `state` variables is organized is slightly more complex than described above.
 In most cases the above explanation is correct, and when it is not you're probably getting into DIHWIDT (Doctor, It Hurts When I Do This: "so don't do that") territory.

-Finally it should be noted that `state` variables, like any other non-atomic variables, are **not** thread-safe.
+Finally it should be noted that `state` variables, like any other non-[atomic](https://docs.raku.org/type/atomicint) variables, are **not** thread-safe.
 ```raku
 sub frobnicate() {
   state $times += 1;